shred/cilla/src/site/markdown/setup.md

 ## First Start

 The _xample_ blog is ready for its first launch now.
-Change to the `cilla-xample` module and start jetty:
+Change to the `cilla-xample` module and start Tomcat:

 ```
 cd cilla-xample
-mvn jetty:run
+mvn tomcat7:run
 ```

 Now point your browser to http://localhost:8090.
 You should see an empty blog now.